 7. Encrypt Your Data.
 Encryption scrambles the data, dramatically reducing the likelihood that someone can read your messages, even if they intercept the data.
 There are many tools “stringray” machines that can intercept data, so you need to ensure you encrypt sensitive data when storing it or transmitting it.
 There are a number of solutions available to do this, with some operating systems even have encryption capabilities built-in.
 The rule of thumb is if you are not sure if something should be encrypted, then encrypt it.

 8. Backup!
 Backup!
 Backup!
 Backing up your data and systems is one of the easiest things people and businesses can do but do not, and many people do not realise the danger of their mistake until it is too late.
 This should be a crucial part of a security strategy for any organisation.
 Having secure backups in place means that you can recover from everything from accidental file deletion to a complete system breach and lockdown.
 Backup data should always be stored in a secure, remote location away from your primary place of business – away from locations where there might be a chance of flooding or natural disasters occurring.
+For more information on having backup plans as well as backed up data, see our business continuity and recovery services.

 9. Ensure Your Software is Kept Up-To-Date.
 One of the easiest ways to keep your estate safe from cyber attacks is to ensure your security software is up to date, install patches to servers, operating systems and software.
 Many major vendors, such as Microsoft, have automatic update services, which can automate the patching process and make it easier than ever to secure your systems.
 Keeping your systems and applications patched and updated, is the best way to ensure that they are adequately protected.
 Your security applications are only as good as their most recent update, so keep them as up to date as possible for the best security positioning.
 Cyber Attackers are constantly adapting to exploit weaknesses in early software versions, so it is recommended to update applications regularly to keep ahead of attackers and malicious software.